|Professor Walker’s CV|

 13) Two sources of uneven development under advanced capitalism: spatial differentiation and capital mobility.
 Review of Radical Political Economy, 10:3, 28-39.

 11) The transformation of urban structure in the 19th century United States and the beginnings of suburbanization.
-IN K. Cox, Ed.
+IN: Kevin Cox, Ed.
 Urbanization and Conflict in Market Societies.
-Chicago: Maaroufa Press, 165-213.
+Chicago: Maaroufa Press, 165-213. (this pdf is flawed; will put up another soon)

 10) The economics of energy extravagance.
 Ecology Law Quarterly, 4:4, 963-65.
 (With D. Large.)